pillswor/pillswor/README.md

 - 👋 Hi, I’m Rachel!
-A 2nd-year Master's student at McMaster University working with Dr. Ralph Pudritz.
+A PhD student at McMaster University working with Dr. Ralph Pudritz.
 - 👀 I’m interested in astrophysical research and numerical methods.
 I currently research the effects of fragmentation and filamentary feeding on the formation of young massive star clusters.
 I do this using the code RAMSES, a 3D numerical magnetohydrodynamics codes written in fortran.